MDebasish/my_research_diary/SortGenome.md

 \## __Numeric sorting of Genome for Chr names__ ##<br />
 \##########################################<br />

- mm10 fullgenome downloaded on 13.04.2019 from [UCSC]<ftp://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/>
+ mm10 fullgenome downloaded on 13.04.2019 from [UCSC](https://hgdownload.soe.ucsc.edu/downloads.html "UCSC Sequence and Annotation Downloads")

  download with `rsync` or `wget`